adil-salim/adil-salim.github.io/index.md

 I work at an early-stage startup.
 Previously, I was a senior researcher at Microsoft Research.
 And before that, I was a Google research fellow at the Simons Institute (UC Berkeley).

-I work on language models (especially the [Phi](https://arxiv.org/pdf/2412.08905) series of language models) and diffusion models theory.
+I work on reasoning with language models (especially the [Phi](https://arxiv.org/pdf/2412.08905) series of language models) and diffusion models theory.
 Before, my research was mostly focused on sampling, optimization and proximal methods.
 [Here](https://arxiv.org/abs/2304.05398.pdf) is a paper at the intersection of these topics.

 [CV]({{site.baseurl}}{% link CV_Adil_Salim.pdf %})